isabelrodriguezdedios/isabelrodriguezdedios.github.io/_pages/cv.md

 # RESEARCH grants and FELLOWSHIPS
 ===========

+### Research grant Spanish Ministry of Science, Innovation and Universities 2026-2030
+Project: Social Media for Reducing Prejudice and Promoting Tolerance: Characteristics of LGTBIQ+ Content and its Impact on Well-being and Social Attitudes across Diverse Audiences (SM4RT)
+Principal Investigator

 ### Research grant &quot;la Caixa&quot; Foundation 2025
 Flash Call to support research projects based on quantitative surveys - FS24-2B
 Project: A Three-Wave Longitudinal Study on the Effects of Social Media on Adolescents’ Moral Disengagement